rsookram/telescope-recent-files/README.md

 The extension provides the following options:

-- `ignore_patterns` (default `{"/tmp/"}`).

-  The list of file patterns to ignore in the picker.
-These are the standard [Lua patterns](https://www.lua.org/pil/20.2.html).
-  If you're opening some logs or other temporary files, you can configure the ignore patters in order not to clutter the pickers.

 - `transform_file_path` (default `function(file_path) return file_path end`).

   This is a Lua function to modify the file path for each entry in the pickers,